~ Updated in 2019 ~

 6 inches equals .50 feet

-My Final Paddock Surface
+My First Paddock Experiment

 So now that I have all the information needed to make a good decision about what is the best paddock surface for horses in a wet, rainy climate… it’s time to look at what I can afford!

-Since I have not prepped my paddock surface and the gravel will be dumped straight on the grass, I decide to order 39 tons of 3/4 inch minus gravel from Fraser Valley Aggregates.
+Since I have not prepped the paddock surface and the gravel will be dumped straight on the grass, I decide to order 39 tons of 3/4 inch minus gravel from Fraser Valley Aggregates.
 I’m concerned that if I use crusher dust or a smaller gravel, it will be easily churned into mud before the winter’s over.
 Here’s what 3/4 inch minus looks like and it costs me $700 including delivery:

 The truck arrived and dumped both loads of gravel near the shelters.